emporous/universalreference.io/docs/Quick Start/intro.md

 Now that a workspace is available, lets create a series of files for our file system use case.
 These files can be in any format, but let's create a mix of text files and jpeg photos.

-Populate a file called `file1.txt` in the top level workspace directory with some sample content:
+Populate a file called `overview.txt` in the top level workspace directory with some sample content:

 ````bash
 echo 'Hawaiian Resources' > overview.txt